PowerShell: How To Generate a Random Password (Revised Script)

 The checkboxes

-The third difference in the revised script is its use of checkboxes to control the password’s complexity.
+The third improvement in the updated script is its use of checkboxes to control the password’s complexity.
 These checkboxes account for the bulk of the script’s logic.

-To understand how the checkboxes work, first note that there are four checkboxes, resulting in eight possible combinations of selected and deselected boxes.
-Although typically there would be more than eight possible combinations, keep in mind that the Upper Case Letters checkbox is always selected and cannot be deselected.
+We have four checkboxes, resulting in eight possible combinations of selected and deselected boxes.
+Although there would be more than eight possible combinations, remember that the Upper Case Letters checkbox is always selected and cannot be deselected.

-Given this, I created eight character codes corresponding to the eight possible selection combinations.
-Here are what those eight codes mean:
+I created eight character codes, each corresponding to the eight possible selection combinations.
+Here is what those eight codes represent:

 1 Upper Case Only